AsherGeorgy/My-Portfolio/Python/Portfolio Risk Analysis.md

 ### 2. Covariance and Correlation

 There might exist a relationship between stock prices of different companies.
-Investigating what causes this relationship can help build optimal investment portfolios.
+Covariance and Correlation quantifies the strength of such relationships.
+Investigating the reasons behind what causes them can help build optimal investment portfolios.

 - **Variance** is a statistical measure that quantifies the dispersion or spread of a set of values in a dataset.
 - **Covariance** measures the degree to which two random variables change together.